-Dick's Sporting Goods delivers record earnings, sales as coronavirus fuels home-fitness boom
+Dick's Sporting Goods delivers record sales in coronavirus home-fitness boom

 “During this pandemic, the importance of health and fitness has accelerated and participation in socially distant, outdoor activities has increased,” CEO Edward Stack said in a statement.
 “There has also been a greater shift toward athletic and active lifestyle product with people spending more time working and exercising at home.”

 Sales at stores opened at least 12 months jumped 21% from a year ago as online sales soared 194%, including curbside pickup.
-Both average ticket and transactions grew versus last year, as did sales in three primary categories of hardlines, apparel and footwear.
+Both average ticket and transactions grew versus last year, as did sales in three primary categories of sporting equipment, apparel and footwear.

 About 15% of locations were closed during the quarter.